|

 - musculoskeletal pain, particularly in the back or joints.

-If this time included the two weeks leading up to your current or next expected period then, on those days, how would you describe the impact of any unpleasant but mostly manageable behavioural, emotional, and physical changes linked to your menstrual cycle?
+If this time included the luteal phase of your normal menstrual cycle then, on those days, how would you describe the impact of any unpleasant but mostly manageable behavioural, emotional, and physical changes?

 - extreme irritability, anger, or rage